dominikt2/minesweeper/README.md

   - clone repository
   - run Main.java in src/main/Main.java </br>

-Minesweeper game made fully in java.
+For now game has 3 game difficulties:

-For now board is a 10 x 10 grid and contains 10 bombs. </br>
+  - 10 x 10 grid with 10 bombs
+  - 16 x 16 grid with 40 bombs
+  - 20 x 20 grid with 75 bombs

+Difficulty can be change by selecting it ftom the options menu. </br>
+You can reset the game with the "RESET" button.

 Game result is printed in terminal. </br>